-19. Reporting Fraud, Waste and Abuse
+19. Reporting Fraud, Waste, and Abuse

 - a.
 Recipients must contact the OIG and the cognizant NSF Program Officer without delay when they first suspect fraud waste, or abuse.
-The OIG maintains a hotline to receive this information, which can be reached by email at oig@nsf.gov or by telephone at (800) 428-2189.
-Disclosures can also be made through the OIG website at: https://www.nsf.gov/oig/report-fraud/.
+The OIG maintains a hotline to receive this information, which can made through the OIG website at https://oig.nsf.gov/contact/hotline or by telephone at (800) 428-2189.
 Upon request, OIG will take appropriate measures to protect the identity of any individual who reports misconduct, as authorized by the Inspector General Act of 1978, as amended.
 Reports to OIG may also be made anonymously. - b.
-Examples of fraud, waste, and abuse relating to the SBIR/STTR program include, but are not limited to: - 1. misrepresentations or material, factual omissions to obtain or otherwise receive funding under an SBIR/STTR award; - 2. misrepresentations of the use of funds expended, work done, results achieved, or compliance with program requirements under an SBIR/STTR award; - 3. fraud, theft, misuse, conversion, misappropriation, or embezzlement of SBIR/STTR award funds, including any use of award funds while not in full compliance with SBIR/STTR program requirements, or failure to pay taxes due on misused or converted SBIR/STTR award funds; - 4. submission of a false claim or a false statement by any person in connection with any NSF SBIR/STTR program, activity, award, or operations; - 5. concealment, forgery, falsification, or unauthorized destruction of government or program records; - 6. fabrication, falsification, or plagiarism in applying for, carrying out, or reporting results from an SBIR/STTR award; - 7. failure to comply with applicable federal costs principles governing an award; - 8. extravagant, careless, or needless spending; - 9. self-dealing, such as making a sub-award to an entity in which the PI has a financial interest without explicit NSF knowledge and approval: - 10. acceptance by agency personnel of bribes, kickbacks, illegal gratuities, or gifts in exchange for award or contract awards or other conflicts of interest that prevent the government from getting the best value; and, - 11.
+Examples of fraud, waste, and abuse relating to the SBIR/STTR program include, but are not limited to: - 1. misrepresentations or material, factual omissions to obtain or otherwise receive funding under an SBIR/STTR award; - 2. misrepresentations of the use of funds expended, work done, results achieved, or compliance with program requirements under an SBIR/STTR award; - 3. fraud, theft, misuse, conversion, misappropriation, or embezzlement of SBIR/STTR award funds, including any use of award funds while not in full compliance with SBIR/STTR program requirements, or failure to pay taxes due on misused or converted SBIR/STTR award funds: - 4. submission of a false claim or a false statement by any person in connection with any NSF SBIR/STTR program, activity, award, or operations; - 5. concealment, forgery, falsification, or unauthorized destruction of government or program records; - 6. fabrication, falsification, or plagiarism in applying for, carrying out, or reporting results from an SBIR/STTR award; - 7. failure to comply with applicable Federal costs principles governing an award; - 8. extravagant, careless, or needless spending; - 9. self-dealing, such as making a sub-award to an entity in which the PI has a financial interest without explicit NSF knowledge and approval;

+- 10. acceptance by agency personnel of bribes, kickbacks, illegal gratuities, or gifts in exchange for assistance or contract awards or other conflicts of interest that prevent the government from getting the best value; and, - 11.
 Other violations of criminal or civil law, other violation of Federal regulations, or other misconduct in connection with SBIR/STTR operations, programs, activities, or awards.